Funding Opportunities

 How to Apply for Grants

-If we have an open grant opportunity, read the grant guidelines to see if you are eligible to apply.
-Applications must be submitted through our online portal, Spectrum.
+If we have an open grant opportunity, read our Grant Application Packet to see if you are eligible to apply.
+Applications must be submitted through our online portal.
 If you’re a new applicant, you will need to set up an account first.
+We encourage you to start early — account and eligibility approvals can each take up to two business days.

 We also fund groups that have fiscal sponsorship.
 Learn more about it.